ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 boost::asio::ip::tcp::resolver resolver(io);
 ```

-defines an instance of the asio library's `ip::tcp::resolver` class.
+defines an instance of the Asio library's `ip::tcp::resolver` class.
 It provides the ability to resolve a query to a list of endpoints.
 Here, the class is instantiated using the variable `io`.
 More information about `ip::tcp::resolver` can be found [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/ip__tcp/resolver.html).

 The line